theopenlane/iam/tokens/README.md

 )
 tm.WithAPITokenKeyring(keyring)

-opaque, _ := tm.GenerateAPIToken(ctx)
+opaque, _ := tm.GenerateAPIToken()
 // Persist opaque.TokenID (ULID), opaque.Hash, and opaque.KeyVersion.
-// Only opaque.Value is shown to the caller.
+// Only opaque.Value should shown to the caller

+// Functional options let you reshape the token format when needed.
+For example,
+// add a static prefix, change the delimiter, and increase the secret size: customFormat := []tokens.APITokenOption{
+    tokens.WithAPITokenPrefix("ol_"),
+    tokens.WithAPITokenDelimiter("-"),
+    tokens.WithAPITokenSecretSize(48),
+}
+opaqueCustom, _ := tm.GenerateAPIToken(customFormat...)
 ```

 When a request presents the token, look up the stored metadata and verify: